jqwik-team/jqwik/BACKLOG.md

 ### Properties

+- ArbitraryProvider: Add priority to provider registration to allow more specific providers.
+  Currently the order of registration is decisive - last registered provider wins.

 - Add ReportingMode.FALSIFIED, GENERATED_AND_FALSIFIED: Report only, also falsified values, also during shrinking

 - Report the samples in the state BEFORE execution of property method